SumoLogic/sumologic-documentation/docs/integrations/saas-cloud-apps/salesforce.md

 * For non-FedRamp Sumo Logic deployments:
     * [Create a Salesforce Cloud To Cloud Collector Source](/docs/send-data/Sources/sources-hosted-collectors/Cloud-to-Cloud-Integration-Framework/Salesforce-Source)
-* If you are using the Sumo Logic FedRamp deployment:
+* If you're using the Sumo Logic FedRamp deployment:
     * [Configure a new SumoJanus installation for Salesforce](#configure-a-new-sumojanus-installation-for-salesforce-deprecated)
     * [Upgrade an existing SumoJanus installation for Salesforce](#upgrade-an-existing-sumojanus-installation-for-salesforce-deprecated)